 Landlords have until April 1st to make the necessary changes to ensure that their properties meet the new Minimum Energy Efficiency Standards, or face being unable to let them out under new tenancies, without an appropriate exemption.

-Under the Government’s new rules, a rental property must meet a minimum Energy Performance Certificate (EPC) rating of E.
+Under the Government’s new rules, a rental property must meet a minimum Energy Performance Certificate (EPC) rating of E. The regulations apply to both residential and commercial property.
+For commercial properties, it is advisable to choose a company that specialises in producing commercial EPC certificates.

 This rule will extend to all rental properties, irrespective of the tenancy situation, by April 1st, 2020.